ja1902/mbtiles_polygon/shaped_mbtiles.md

 - **Metatile size 4 (default):** Good balance for most use cases
 - **Metatile size 8+:** Minimal clipping, suitable for maps with large labels/symbols, 4-8× slower

-The metatile size is user-configurable (1-20) to accommodate different map styles and performance requirements.
+The metatile size is user-configurable (1-16, capped for memory safety) to accommodate different map styles and performance requirements.

 ### 3. Painter-Based Clipping